-- 1. Graduate Record Examination (GRE) scores, - 2.
-Undergraduate overall grade point average of B or better, - 3.
-Undergraduate Communication Disorders major grade point average of B+ or better, - 4.
+- Undergraduate Communication Disorders major grade point average of B+ or better, - 4.
 Graduate grade point average of B+, - 5.
-Three letters of recommendation, and - Written communication skills assessed with submission of a personal statement for the on-line application. - International students must meet the Graduate School minimum TOEFL score and all of the above minimum admission criteria.
+Three letters of recommendation, and - Written communication skills assessed with submission of a personal statement for the on-line application. - 7.
+International students must meet the Graduate School minimum TOEFL score and all of the above minimum admission criteria.